Research

 Here are some of the amazing people I have had the chance to work with over the years.

-Benjamin D. Horne, Professor of Information Sciences at UTK-Knoxville
+Benjamin D. Horne, UTK-Knoxville

-Milo Trujillo, PhD student at University of Vermont
+Milo Trujillo, Northeastern University

-Clare Arrington, PhD student at RPI
+Clare Arrington, RPI

-Cody Buntain, Assistant Professor at the University of Maryland
+Cody Buntain, University of Maryland

-Pin-Yu Chen, Principal Research Scientist at IBM Research
+Pin-Yu Chen, IBM Research

-Panayiotis Smeros, Postdoc Research Associate at the University of Bern
+Panayiotis Smeros, University of Bern

-Carlos Castillo, Professor at University of Pompeu Fabra
+Carlos Castillo, University of Pompeu Fabra

-Tomek Strzalkowski, Professor of Cognitive Sciences at RPI
+Tomek Strzalkowski, RPI

-Keerthiram Murugesan, Research Scientist at IBM Research
+Keerthiram Murugesan, IBM Research

-Subhajit Chaudhurry, Research Scientist at IBM Research
+Subhajit Chaudhurry, IBM Research

-Marcus V. Alvim Andrade, Professor of Computer Science at UFV
+Marcus V. Alvim Andrade, UFV

-Salles V. G. de Magalhaes, Professor of Computer Science at UFV
+Salles V. G. de Magalhaes, UFV

-W. Randolph Franklin, Professor of ESCE at RPI
+W. Randolph Franklin, RPI